zdrive/aws-iot-button-php/README.md

 See [iot-button-integration-overview.jpg](iot-button-integration-overview.jpg) for an illustration.

 ## Quick Start
-See detailed instructions below.
+(See detailed instructions below)

 - PHP/MySQL
 1. Make an empty MySQL database and a read/write user
 2. Open mysql.sql (using a common text editor such as WordPad)
 3. Select all and copy, then use it to run a query on the empty database (using a DB tool such as phpMyAdmin)
 4. In phpMyAdmin, open table `t_iotsettings` and update field `IS_AWSbuttonSN` to your IoT button serial number
-5. Using a text editor, open db.php and update:
+5. Using a text editor, open file "_settings.php" and update:
   -- Host, Login, Password, DB Name, IoT Button Serial Number
 6. Copy PHP files to your site (e.g., upload via FTP)